 For some time the church met in three locations, but the government closed them all and members now meet in small home groups.
 The police have pressurised landlords to revoke leases several times, forcing small groups to find other venues, and members have been followed, interrogated and warned not to rejoin small groups.

 Pastor Yang and his wife Wang Hongwu have two sons, Mu’en and Xiangen.
-Since being imprisoned, Pastor Yang has reported that government prosecutors threatened the lives of his wife and children, as well as his own life.
+While he was in prison, Pastor Yang reported that government prosecutors threatened the lives of his wife and children, as well as his own life.
 Pastor Yang’s father spent time in jail in the late 1960s, during the Cultural Revolution, because of his Christian faith.

 9 December 2015 Pastor Yang was detained during a raid on Living Stone church.
 The next day, he received two consecutive five-day administrative detention sentences for “the crime of obstructing justice” and “gathering a crowd to disturb public order”.